 Don't believe me?
 Check out the video tutorial below and perfect your squinch!

-LinkedIn recently announced the launch of photo-editing capabilities in their mobile app, including six photo filters.
+LinkedIn has basic photo-editing capabilities in their mobile app, including six photo filters.
 These are simple, easy to use tools to give your LinkedIn profile photo a boost.

 You can also crop and edit as well as adjust the brightness, contrast, saturation and vignette of your LinkedIn profile photo.